mukhesh288/Deep-Voice/README.md

 # Deep-Voice
-Upto midterm is baout familarizing with required basics.
+Upto midterm is familarizing with required theory.